wavefrontHQ/docs/pages/doc/trace_data_details.md

 ## Apdex

 The Application Performance Index ([Apdex](https://www.apdex.org)) helps you understand how the response time of a service compares to the predefined response time threshold.
-The Wavefront service detects ingested application trace data as first-class citizens and calculates the Apdex score using the threshold value (T) you define.
+Operations for Applications detects ingested application trace data as first-class citizens and calculates the Apdex score using the threshold value (T) you define.
 The default threshold value (T) is set to 100ms, and only a [Super Admin user](authorization-faq.html#who-is-the-super-admin-user) or users with the [**Applications** permission](permissions_overview.html) can configure the threshold value.

 <!---
 For details on the Apdex score and configuring the response time threshold (T), see [Configure Apdex Settings](tracing_apdex.html).